giocomai/cornucopia/README.md

 downloaded data are by default stored in a local folder and nothing will lost, queries will be made only for missing data.

-If you’re hitting the API limits, you can set the `only_cached` parameter to TRUE, so you can proceed with your analysis with the data you have until you’ll be able to download more data.
+If you’re hitting the API limits but what to proceed with writing your code as you wait, you can set the `only_cached` parameter to TRUE, so you can proceed with your analysis with the data you have until you’ll be able to download more data.

 ``` r
 ads_df <- cc_get_fb_ads(only_cached = TRUE)